Box vs IBM FileNet comparison

 Find out what your peers are saying about Box vs. IBM FileNet and other solutions.
 Updated: May 2024.

-Box is ranked 4th in Enterprise Content Management with 38 reviews while IBM FileNet is ranked 6th in Enterprise Content Management with 94 reviews.
+Box is ranked 4th in Enterprise Content Management with 39 reviews while IBM FileNet is ranked 6th in Enterprise Content Management with 94 reviews.
 Box is rated 8.4, while IBM FileNet is rated 8.2.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of IBM FileNet writes "A document management system that helps in document digitalization and workflow management".
 Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Dropbox, whereas IBM FileNet is most compared with SharePoint, OpenText Documentum, OpenText Extended ECM, IBM ECM and Newgen OmniDocs.
 See our Box vs. IBM FileNet report.

 See our list of best Enterprise Content Management vendors.